harikvpy/python-articles/article1.md

 The above cycle repeats until the generator function decides that it has reached its end of the yield iteration logic and returns.
 When this happens, `next()` generates a `StopIteration` exception.
 At this point the `gi_frame` held by the generator object can safely be destroyed.

 ## Generators in a for loop
-In real world we hardly use generator functions using the `next()` builtin.
-Instead we would iterator through the generator using a for loop.
-The for loop is actually a syntatic sugar on top of the `next()` and `StopIteration` exception, that presents a coding style similar to the traditional loop to the user.
+In the real world we hardly use generator functions using the `next()` builtin.
+Instead we would iterate through the generator using a for loop.
+The for loop is actually a syntactic sugar on top of the `next()` and `StopIteration` exception, that presents a coding style similar to the traditional loop to the user.
 That is the for loop iterates through the generator's yielded values until `next()` throws a `StopIteration` exception.

 ## Communicating with generators